ikoevska/fiddler-docs/Script Samples/ConfigureColumns.md

 ---
-title: Configuring Columns
+title: Brendan Configuring Columns
-slug: configuring-columns
+slug: configuring-columns-brendan
-tags: Configuration, scripting
+tags: Brendan, Configuration, scripting
 publish: true
 ---

 <!-- http://fiddler2.com/Fiddler/help/configurecolumns.asp -->

-#Configuring Columns
+#Configuring Columns Change by Brendan

 ##Column Reordering, Resizing, and Sorting
 You can **reorder** the columns by dragging a column header to the left or the right.
 You can **resize** a given column by dragging the edge of a column header.
 You can **sort** the Session List based on the values in a particular column by clicking on that column's header.